valentinsimon/CountryApp/README.md

 1. Clone Repository

 git clone https://github.com/{youruser}/countryapp.git
-cd countryapp
+cd countryapp.

 2. Install modules
-npm install
+npm install.

 3. Configure enviroment variables
 Create a .env file in the FRONT root and define the following variables:

-NEXT_PUBLIC_API_BASE_URL=http://localhost:3000
+NEXT_PUBLIC_API_BASE_URL=http://localhost:3000.

 Make sure to replace http://localhost:3000 with the URL where the backend will run.
-Or use PORT 3000
+Or use PORT 3000.

 4. To start the development server, use the following command;
 npm run dev   ==>> In COUNTRYAPP/FRONT/country-app/package.json